-All information is from generally reliable and publicly accessible sources or is information that can be made publicly available.
+All information is publicly accessible or can be made publicly available, and is from generally reliable sources.
 Sources and the information they provide are carefully considered before inclusion.

-Factors relevant to the assessment of the reliability include:
+Factors relevant to the assessment of the reliability of sources and information include:

-- the motivation, purpose, knowledge and experience of the source - how the information was obtained, including specific methodologies used - the currency and detail of information - whether the COI is consistent with and/or corroborated by other sources.
+- the motivation, purpose, knowledge and experience of the source - how the information was obtained, including specific methodologies used - the currency and detail of information, and - whether the COI is consistent with and/or corroborated by other sources.

-Multiple sourcing is used to ensure that the information is accurate, balanced and corroborated, and that a comprehensive and up-to-date picture at the time of publication is provided.
+Multiple sourcing is used to ensure that the information is accurate, balanced and corroborated, so that a comprehensive and up-to-date picture at the time of publication is provided of the issues relevant to this note.

 Information is compared and contrasted, whenever possible, to provide a range of views and opinions.
 The inclusion of a source, however, is not an endorsement of it or any view(s) expressed.

-Each piece of information is referenced with a brief footnote, with full details of all sources cited and consulted in compiling the note listed alphabetically in the bibliography.
+Each piece of information is referenced in a brief footnote; full details of all sources cited and consulted in compiling the note are listed alphabetically in the bibliography.